 It is now recognised that a large part of the environmental impacts of a product are already determined at the conceptual stage.
 To be precise, design is responsible for 80% of the impacts that an object or material will have throughout its life cycle, from manufacture to disposal.
 This is the reason why the package presented by the European Commission begins with Ecodesign.
 "In 2021 alone," states the official press release, "existing ecodesign requirements saved consumers €120 billion.
 The rules have also led to a 10% lower annual energy consumption by the products in scope“.

-including the widest possible range of products, and on the other hand by extending the scope of the requirements with which products must comply.
+Therefore, the new proposal expands the existing framework for eco-design in two directions: on the one hand by including the widest possible range of products, and on the other hand by extending the scope of the requirements with which products must comply.
 Whereas previously the requirements were only about energy efficiency, now they also include circularity, reparability, environmental and climatic footprint.
 All products sold in Europe will have to be "durable, reliable, reusable, upgradable, reparable, easier to maintain, refurbish and recycle, and energy and resource efficient".

-digital product passport, which will simplify the traceability of materials throughout the supply chain, making operations such as repair, remanufacturing, reuse, and recycling easier.
+All these requirements should also be transparent, both for consumers and for the players in the various supply chains.
+This will be achieved through labeling and the digital product passport, which will simplify the traceability of materials throughout the supply chain, making operations such as repair, remanufacturing, reuse, and recycling easier.
 Furthermore, measures are planned to end the unsustainable practice of destroying unsold products.

 Sustainable and circular textiles